-Fleas are one of the downsides to our fluffy friends, but luckily they are easily prevented by using flea medicine or collars.
-If you’ve ever stepped into a pet store and been alarmed at the range of options available to you, you’re not alone.
+Fleas are one of the downsides to our fluffy friends, but they're worth it in return for the loving cuddles, invigorating walks, and fun playtimes.
+But, if you've ever stepped into a pet store and been alarmed at the range of options available to you, you're not alone.

-A quick search of Chewy.com shows over 250 different flea products available, from spot-on medications, to flea medicine tablets, to collars.
-How are you supposed to know which is best?
-Let’s get stuck in and help you figure it out.
+A quick search of Chewy.com shows over 250 different flea products available, from spot-on medications to flea medicine tablets, to the best flea treatment for dogs and the best flea treatment for cats.
+So, with so many options available, how are you supposed to know which is best?
+Let’s get stuck in and help you figure out which is best for you and your furry family member.

 - Best topical flea treatment for cats